vipm-io/OpenG-Toolkit/docs/library-upgrade-to-6.0.md

 - [ ] Upgrade Sources to LV2020 (CI will fail until this is done)
 - [ ] Separate Compiled Code for all files (CI will fail until this is done)
 - [ ] Move VIs into a `.lvlib`
+- [ ] Update License to mention "Project Contributors (See README.md)"
-- [ ] Update .vipb file with release notes
+- [ ] Change .vipb package version to `6.0.0`
-- [ ] Update .vipb file with Copyright notice
+- [ ] Update .vipb file with Copyright notice and mention "Project Contributors (See README.md)"
 - [ ] Update .vipb file with Author Info (VIPM Community)
-- [ ] Update License to mention Project Contributors
 - [ ] Create a `LICENSE` file in the root directory (copy from user docs folder)

+And, before release:

+- [ ] Update .vipb file with release notes

 Additional tasks

 - [ ] Upgrade unit tests to use Caraya

 Auto-doc updates needed: